SnowzQ/Portfolio/README.md

-# Thisis my first project and my first step in programming
+# This is my first project and my first step in programming